Get a DemoStart Free TrialSign In

 The action of launching the NodeJS app will have sent traces to your stack which can now be viewed in Jaeger.

-How to Visualize Python Traces in Logit.io
+How to Visualize Node.js Traces in Logit.io

 The Logit.io platform offers hosted solutions for a range of open-source visualization tools, including Grafana, Kibana, and Jaeger.
 By eliminating the complexities and time involved in configuring and maintaining these tools, Logit.io allows you to quickly start focusing on what matters most to your organization, monitoring and ensuring the uptime of your applications.

-To begin conducting Node.js APM in Logit.io, you will need to have already configured Node.js to ship traces to Logit.io, which can be achieved by following the steps listed above or by using the instructions in the integration guide.
+To begin conducting Node.js APM and Node.js monitoring in Logit.io, you will need to have already configured Node.js to ship traces to Logit.io, which can be achieved by following the steps listed above or by using the instructions in the integration guide.
 To begin with ‘visualizers’ for Node.js traces we recommend using Jaeger as this can be launched from the ‘Application Performance Monitoring’ section.

 1. Launch APM: From the initial dashboard, scroll down to the Application Performance Monitoring (APM) section, and under ‘Services’ you’ll see Jaeger, select ‘Launch’, or in the top right of your screen select ‘Launch APM’